 I like an open world view.
-Ever since I heard about foreign exchange programs as far back as high school I aimed to attend one.
+When I heard about foreign exchange programs as far back as high school I aimed to attend one.
 I thought it was the most natural thing in the world.
-Came the time when my peers and I were planning out the years of our young twenties I noticed few who wanted to go abroad and none but me who did.
-It has been my pleasure to live in new places: Paris, Geneva, Israel and a fair sample of states on the east coast of USA.
-I've learned other languages, one of which, French, I use every day.
-I have traveled to yet more places in Europe, the former Soviet Union, Africa and the US west coast.
+Came the time when my peers and I were planning out the years of our young adulthood there were few who wanted to go abroad and none but me who did.
+It has been my pleasure to live in wonderful places: Paris, Geneva, and Israel and to grow up in Massachusetts.
+I've learned other languages, I use French every day.
+I've traveled to yet more places in Europe, the former Soviet Union, Africa and the US west coast.

 It's a wonderful life of movement and variety and I keep a world map on my wall to remind me where I've been and where I'm going and especially, not to stress too much about where I am at any given moment.
 The ship of state always finds a new haven.

-I got my start in professional writing with five years working in business journalism in Geneva, Switzerland.
+I got my start in professional writing with five years working in business journalism in Switzerland.
 Returning to Boston I built a career on the twin pillars of medical research administration and an MBA in health care management.
-In both I acquired new skills in writing and with both was propelled to volunteer at activities and charity events outside of work that were both meaningful and unusual: 22-year service with the BAA's Boston Marathon that put me on their Wall of Volunteers, Susan G. Komen and Alzheimer’s fundraisers, creation of a graduate-level public health preparedness course, and deployment with the American Red Cross in the aftermath of Hurricane Katrina.
-Currently I am a volunteer with the Society of Research Administrators International as an Editorial Board member and mentor/advisor in their author fellowship program that encourages non-writers to fine-tune writing skills in order to disseminate their expertise in the research administration field.
+In both I acquired new skills in writing and with both was propelled to volunteer at meaningful activities and charity events outside of work: 22-year service with the BAA's Boston Marathon that put me on their Wall of Volunteers, Susan G. Komen and Alzheimer’s fundraisers, creation of a graduate-level public health preparedness course, deployment with the American Red Cross in the aftermath of Hurricane Katrina and service on the editorial board and mentor/advisor for the Society of Research Administrators International.
+Currently I am a reader for Pangyrus literary journal.

 Favorite reading: memoir, historical romance, giant sagas of historical fiction, history texts.
 Occasional legal thrillers.
 BA Wellesley College and MBA Boston University.